yuexiaofeng/yuexiaofeng.github.io/_posts/2024-12-21-exhalation.md

 I looked up the author Ted Chiang.
 And just as I suspected, he's actually a computer science major - and yet he writes books, instead of software programs, for a living. :D

 I like his writing style.
 It's concise, elegant, and cut-down-to-the-chase.
-He also understands the art of leaving blanks[^fn6] with an exquisite minimalist taste.
+He seems well trained in existentialism, and also understands the art of leaving blanks[^fn6] with an exquisite minimalist taste.
 That said, I haven't fully got his other work though, namely *Story of Your Life*, better known by its movie adaption [*Arrival*](https://www.imdb.com/title/tt2543164/){:target="_blank"} - perhaps another time!

 Overall I'd give this book a remark of 9.5/10, on the account that Ted is Asian not Bsian (haha jk.., it's simply a very well crafted book!).
 I'd highly recommend it to any serious readers.